Braid group actions from categorical symmetric Howe duality on deformed Webster algebras: Reddotted bimodules

 \begin{proposition} The bimodules $\mathsf{E}^{}_{i} \mathsf{E}^{}_{i+1} \mathsf{1}_{\mathbf{s}} $ and $\mathsf{E}^{}_{i+1} \mathsf{E}^{}_i \mathsf{1}_{\mathbf{s}} $ are generated by diagrams of the form

 respectively with $k_1, k_2, k_3 \geq 0$. \end{proposition}

-\begin{proof} Using properties of elementary symmetric functions, a term with a red dot in the middle of the vertical strand labelled $s_{i+1}$ could be replaced by a sum of terms with red dots at the top of that middle vertical strand and dots on the upper step of the diagram.
+\begin{proof} Using the first two equalities of Proposition \ref{folk-rel} and Corollary \ref{reddot-slide}, any red dot on the above diagram could be replaced by a sum of terms with red dots at the top and bottom of strands of the diagram.
+For instance, a term with a red dot in the middle of the vertical strand labelled $s_{i+1}$ of the left diagram could be replaced by a sum of terms with red dots at the top of that middle vertical strand and dots on the upper step of the diagram.
 A term with a dot on the upper step could be expressed as a sum of terms with dots on the top and bottom of the left-most vertical red strand using a complete-elementary symmetric function relation. \end{proof}

 \begin{proposition} The bimodules $\mathsf{E}^{}_{i} \mathsf{E}^{}_{i+1} \mathsf{E}^{}_{i} \mathsf{1}_{\mathbf{s}} $ and $\mathsf{E}^{}_{i+1} \mathsf{E}^{}_{i} \mathsf{E}^{}_{i+1} \mathsf{1}_{\mathbf{s}} $ are generated by elements of the form